eProsima/Shapes-Demo-Docs/docs/lifespan.rst

 Lifespan
 ==============================
-The Lifespan QoS establish the maximum validity period of the samples saved on the entity history.
-Each of those samples has a lifespan timer associated so that once it expires the linked data is removed from the entity history.
+The Lifespan QoS establishes the maximum validity period of the samples saved on an entity's history.
+When the lifespan period elapses, the corresponding sample is automatically removed.

-Before starting with the example, we need to advise you that it is complicated to understand.

-In this test, we are going to create two Publishers and two Subscribers, one using lifespan and the other without it, so you can see graphically the difference between both cases.
+Unlike other QoS, such as Deadline or Liveliness, this Qos does not provide a means to inform the user that the sample is being removed, which makes this test more complicated to illustrate.
+For this reason, we are going to create two publishers and two subscribers, and make only one of them use Lifespan, so that the effect of using this QoS can be graphically seen.

 **Step-by-Step**

-First, you have to launch an instance and create the two Publishers:
+First, launch an instance and create the two publishers:

 1 - Create a red square publisher:
    - Start eProsima Shapes-Demo.
 (We will refer to this instance as Instance1)